 Nevada courts grant government employees substantial leeway to make decisions about how to react to the varied situations they are presented with throughout the day.
 Even if any harm they caused was avoidable, the legal doctrine of qualified immunity should still protect them from liability as long as they were acting reasonably.

 Example: A murder suspect leads police on a high-speed car chase through a Henderson neighborhood.
 During the chase, one of the police officers makes a wide turn in order to stay on the suspect’s tail and in the process sideswipes a parked vehicle.
 In Nevada, qualified immunity probably would protect the police officer from property damage liability even if making a wide turn was not necessary to catch the suspect.
-Since the police officer was reasonably acting in the course of his duty, he – as a reasonable officer – should not be prosecuted for negligently causing property damage.

 Example: A liberal UNLV political science professor fails a conservative student in his class solely because of his politics.
 If the student can show that he did not otherwise deserve to fail and that the professor acted unreasonably, then the professor cannot claim qualified immunity if the student decides to sue him.